SayLending.com Financial Network

 You should review your credit report for any errors before submitting your mortgage application.

-• Use our housing calculator for a quick estimate
+Use our housing calculator for a quick estimate on how much home you can afford.

-Step 3: Understand the True Cost of a Mortgage
+Understant the True Cost of a Mortgage

 Additional monthly costs such as real estate taxes, hazardous insurance, and other home ownership related fees can add to your total monthly payment and reduce the amount of home your can afford.

-You can find more information about escrow payments:
+You can find more information about escrow payments

 Your capacity to repay the mortgage loan is a key factor that lenders use to qualify you for a mortgage loan.
 These ratios determine the level of debt you can consume based on the amount of income you have.

-Step 5: How Much Down Payment and Closing
+How Much Down Payment Do You Need?

 Your down payment can be in the form of cash or the resale equity value of a prior home.